-Last Updated on January 2, 2021 by Lori Geurin
+Last Updated on April 8, 2021 by Lori Geurin

 Did you know harmful bacteria can enter the bloodstream through your mouth and cause illness and disease?
 Oil pulling kills Streptococcus mutans bacteria which cause tooth decay (1).
-It’s affordable, and is also a great teeth whitener!
+It’s affordable, and is a great teeth whitener too!

 If you want to get your fillings replaced with natural fillings as I did, you can search online for a holistic or biological dentist.
-My Lyme doctor recommended one to me and I was pleased with the process and results.
+My doctor recommended someone and I was pleased with the process and results.

 This post contains affiliate links.
 And you can read our Affiliate Policy here.

 - Delicious One Pot Recipe For Beef Burrito Skillet – Quick And Easy

 - How I Lost Over 6 Pounds In A Month Eating My Favorite Foods Without Exercise

 - 20 Benefits Of Kettlebell Workouts And How To Do Kettlebell Swings